kristinehkim/employee-tracker/README.md

 # Employee Tracker
-> Outline a brief description of your project.
+> This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-> Live demo [_here_](https://drive.google.com/file/d/1mBIRHvLHRrFKjGhbyAXqTeGo_2AONWu9/view). <!-- If you have the project hosted somewhere, include the link here. -->
+> Walkthrough Video [_here_](https://drive.google.com/file/d/1mBIRHvLHRrFKjGhbyAXqTeGo_2AONWu9/view). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)